OrdnanceSurvey/OS-Data-Hub-API-Demos/README.md

 #### Airports-OAuth
 The Airports OAuth example uses a small server to serve the web application and to provide access to an access token for the OS Data Hub APIs.
-This proxy allows you to embed an API key and secret into the server without exposing the API key to the end users of the application.
+This proxy allows you to embed an API key and secret into the server without exposing them the end users of the application.
 To run the sample, install [Node.JS](https://nodejs.org) and then run the following commands from the `Airports-OAuth` directory:

 <pre>
 npm install
-npm start &lt;API key&gt;
+npm start &lt;API key&gt; &lt;API secret&gt;
 </pre>

 Note: A production application would need to add extra protection to the server, to ensure that the only people able to get the access token are legitimate users of your application.
-Failure to do so would allow malicious users to make API requests with the token, even though they do not have direct access to the API key.
+Failure to do so would allow malicious users to make API requests with the token, even though they do not have direct access to the API key and secret.

 ## License